castwide/vscode-solargraph/README.md

 * `solargraph.commandPath`: Path to the solargraph command.
 Set this to an absolute path to select from multiple installed Ruby versions.
 * `solargraph.useBundler`: Use `bundle exec` to run solargraph.
 (If this is true, `solargraph.commandPath` is ignored.)
+* `solargraph.bundlerPath`: Path to the bundle command.
 * `solargraph.checkGemVersion`: Check if a new version of the Solargraph gem is available.
 Default is true (recommended).
 * `solargraph.diagnostics`: The method to use for diagnostics (linting).
+Valid options are `rubocop` or `false` to disable.
+* `solargraph.formatting`: The method to use for formatting.
 Valid options are `rubocop` or `false` to disable.

 ## Known Issues